 Adjoining the Museo Archeologico, this once seated up to 10,000 spectators.
 Inside, there's a sizable collection of Etruscan and Roman...

 Basilica di San Francesco

-Gracing the apse of the 14th-century Basilica di San Francesco is the Capella Bacci, a chapel housing one of the greatest works of...
+This chapel, in the apse of 14th-century Basilica di San Francesco , safeguards one of Italian art's greatest works: Piero della...

 Caffè dei Costanti

 Arezzo's oldest and most atmospheric cafe is located directly opposite the Basilica di San Francesco, so it's a perfect coffee stop...

 Tucked away from Arezzo's churches and museums, this much-loved trattoria is particularly cosy in winter when its vaulted, red-brick...

 Overlooking the remains of a Roman amphitheatre that once seated up to 10,000 spectators, this museum in a 14th-century convent building exhibits Etruscan and Roman artefacts.
 The highlight is the Cratere di Euphronios, a 6th-century-BC Etruscan vase decorated with vivid scenes showing Hercules in battle.
 Also of note is an exquisite tiny portrait of a bearded man from the second half of the 3rd century AD, executed in chrysography whereby a fine sheet of gold is engraved then encased between two glass panes.